MayaGans/testthat_example/README.md

 # Using testthat and shinytest with Shiny

+- [X] Test one is very basic, making sure a string is the expected string
+- [X] Test two doesn't quite work yet, expecting a dataframe but showing as not the same when I think they are?

 - [X] Create test folder containing tests
   - How should this be structured?
   - Does each test belong in its own file (as I have it)?